luloxi/PunkSociety/README.md

 - ✅ **Add music to NFTs metadata** and **integrate with frontend** (Reference: [OpenSea metadata-standards](https://docs.opensea.io/docs/metadata-standards))
 - ✅ **Create a contract for SimpleMint and SimpleMintNFT**
 - ✅ **Page for minting** that takes inputs for the metadata of the NFT (Reference: [scaffold-class](https://github.com/luloxi/scaffold-class))
+- ✅ **Display NFT being built as a preview** before minting (display the NFT and the metadata)
+- **Add an option to start a collection paying gas** on the Simple Mint page, with a toggle to switch between gasless and paying gas
 - **Implement a database to store the signatures** that allows first minters to start a collection (Reference: [grants.buidlguidl.com](https://github.com/BuidlGuidl/grants.buidlguidl.com))
 - **Add a page for first minters** reading from the database with NFTs available to complete the Simple Mint process